 Miss Kennedy was employed as a home carer by Cordia Services (owned by Glasgow City Council).
-Her work involved personal home care, with her principle duties being visiting clients in their home.
+Her work involved personal home care, with her principal duties being visiting clients in their home.
 In December 2010, one of Miss Kennedy’s patients was a terminally I’ll elderly lady, Mrs Craig.
 After visiting several other patients, Miss Kennedy arrived at Mrs Craig’s house.

 Scotland had seen severe winter weather in the preceding few weeks, bringing with it snow and ice.
 His Kennedy was driven to her next appointment by a colleague, who parked close to a public footpath on a slope leading to Mrs Craig’s house.
-The footpath was covered with ice, with snow in top, and had not been salted or gritted.
+The footpath was covered with ice, with snow on top, and had not been salted or gritted.
 At the time, the appellant was wearing flat boots with ridged soles.
 Inevitably, Miss Kennedy slipped on the show and ice, and seriously aged herb wrist in the fall.

 Subsequent investigations found that Cordia had conducted risk assessments, in line with the law.

 However, whilst admitting to a risk from slips and deals in icy bit bad weather, the risk assessment found that to be of low risk.
 There was little attention given to suffering from such a workplace accident, either in the risk assessments, staff training, or internal guides.
-One point that was raised in this regard were recommendations for the relevant type of footwear (non slip soles or similar) as PPE.
+One point that was raised in this regard were recommendations for the relevant type of footwear (non-slip soles or similar) as PPE.

 Miss Kennedy sued Cordia LLP for her accident at work.
 By not providing her with such specialist footwear, the employer was in breach of their duty of care and liability towards her.